-The use of this plant was also described by the fathers of medicine: first of all Hippocrates, in the following centuries Galen praised its curative properties, and finally Asclepius, worshipped as a divinity thanks to his incredible medical skills, used the plant as a powerful curative in disorders related to the intestinal tract.
+The use of this plant was also described by the fathers of medicine.
+Hippocrates was the first to mention the plant, and in the following centuries, Galen praised its curative properties.
+Lastly, Asclepius, worshipped as a divinity thanks to his incredible medical skills, used the plant as a powerful curative in disorders related to the intestinal tract.

-Remaining on the same subject, a common name still used today in Greece for the orchid and its roots is that of “Σερνικοβότανο” (sernicovotano): this name was born thanks to the belief, with Hellenistic roots, that the consumption of products derived from orchids by the father of the family helped to produce male children.
+Along the same lines, a common name still used today in Greece for the orchid and its roots is that of “Σερνικοβότανο” (sernicovotano).
+This name originated thanks to the belief, with Hellenistic roots, that the consumption of products derived from orchids by the father of the family helped to produce male children.

 The Ancient Preparation of Salepi

 Salepi is the drink derived from the powdered tubers of orchids.
-The name actually has Arabic roots, where “Sahlab” literally means “the fox’s testicles;” however, in this case it recalls the roots of the orchid plant, especially of the species which in ancient times were used for the production of this product.
+The name actually has Arabic roots, where “Sahlab” literally means “the fox’s testicles.”
+However, in this case, it recalls the roots of the orchid plant, especially of the species which, in ancient times, were used for the production of this salepi.

 As previously explained, the use of orchid tubers was characteristic both of ancient Greece, in ancient times, and of the countries of Asia Minor.
 Later on, thanks to the Greek influence on Romans, Salepi made an export journey that brought its use all the way to Britannia, modern-day Great Britain, in the north.

-As opposed to today’s preparation, where sweetened milk is used, going back in time water was the most common base for the drink Salepi.
-The use of sweeteners, however, remains unchanged: honey had, and has, the function of increasing both the flavor and the nutritious properties of the drink.
+As opposed to today’s preparation, in which sweetened milk is used, prior to this, water was the most common base for the drink Salepi.
+The use of sweeteners, however, remains unchanged.
+Honey had and has the function of increasing both the flavor and nutritious properties of the drink.